-Over the years, the FSDH Group has become a financial services supermarket that delivers expert financial services in the Nigerian market to its select clientele, thereby assisting them in creating long term sustainable wealth.
+Over the years, the FSDH Group has become a financial services supermarket that delivers expert financial services in the Nigerian market to its select clientele, thereby assisting them to create long term sustainable wealth.

-Our Culture of Customer Orientation, High Performance, Image Building, Collaboration and Learning is still our driving force.
+Our Culture values of Customer Orientation, High Performance, Image Building, Collaboration and Learning remain our driving force.
 The name may have changed but the soul of our organization remains intact.

 To be recognised as the provider of innovative financial solutions delivering consistent and sustainable returns

 Our corporate values and beliefs are at the core of what we do, and provide us with a framework of good conduct.
-The FSDH Culture incorporates the totality of our shared attitudes, values and goals.
-As illustrated in our culture wheel, the FSDH culture is built around our core values.
+The FSDH Culture incorporates the totality of our shared attitudes, values, practices and goals and is instrumental to the success of our business.
+As illustrated in our culture wheel…

-Our employees are our most important assets as their commitment and engagement is essential to delivering true value, creating enduring wealth for our stakeholders and successfully implementing the FSDH culture which encompasses the totality of our shared values and goals.
+Our employees are our most important assets.
+Their commitment and engagement are essential to delivering true value and creating enduring wealth for our stakeholders.
+Our people remain key to the successful implementation of the FSDH culture.
+They encompass the totality of our…

 FSDH has continued to be the result of a successful partnership between local and foreign financial institutions.
 This ownership structure makes FSDH unique in Nigeria’s financial services industry.
 As at the 31st of December, 2017, the shareholding structure consists of three foreign financial institutions (32.64%) and eight local financial institutions (67.36%).
 The foreighn financial institutions include the International Finance Corporation (IFC), which is the private-sector arm of the World Bank, and the Atlantic Coast Regional Fund, a private equity fund.